 Unrealized gain on sale of land to SRPI attributable to the Parent Company was offset against the remaining carrying amount of investment in SRPI.
-The excess of the gain on sale of land amounting to nil and \$\frac{1}{2}438\$ million were presented as contract liabilities - net of current portion as of December 31, 2022 and 2021, respectively.
+The excess of the gain on sale of land amounting to ₱438 million and nil were presented as contract liabilities - net of current portion as of December 31, 2023 and 2022, respectively.